RitamPatra76/Email_categoty_identification/README.md

 ## Overview

-This project is a simple **Email Intent Classifier** that predicts the category of an email based on its content.
+This project is a simple **Email category Identification** that predicts the category of an email based on its content.
 It is built using **Python, scikit-learn, and Streamlit**.
 The model is trained on a custom dataset and classifies emails into predefined categories such as **Meeting Request, Follow-up, Complaint, Job Offer, and Spam**.

 ## Features